tanaes/snakemake_kneaddata/README.md

 ## Creating new config.yaml files

-I have provided an iPython notebook [config_prep.ipynb](config_prep.ipynb) that you can use toneasily generate config files for your own data.
+I have provided an iPython notebook [config_prep.ipynb](config_prep.ipynb) that you can use to easily generate config files for your own data.

 You will need the sequencing manifest provided by IGM, and the location of the directory with the per-sample FASTQ files on Barnacle.
 The example ipynb can